 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
 It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 10.
-Prepare to install the new adapter by putting the latches on the adapter and on the adapter slot into the open position. - 11.
-Carefully grasp the new adapter assembly by the plastic latches and align the adapter assembly with the slot and its connector on the system backplane. - 12.
-Slowly slide the adapter along the guides until it stops.
+Remove the voltage regulator module from its antistatic package. - 11.
+Install the voltage regulator module by performing the following steps: - a.
+Ensure that the connector tabs (A) are pushed out to the unlocked position before you install a new voltage regulator module.
+See the following figure. - b.
+Carefully grasp the voltage regulator module along two edges and align it with the connector. - c.
+Insert and secure the voltage regulator module into the connector by pushing the connector tabs (A) in.